alexforencich/verilog-ethernet/example/ML605/fpga_rgmii/README.md

 ## How to test

 Run make program to program the ML605 board with the Xilinx Impact software.
+Then run

-Then run netcat -u 192.168.1.128 1234 to open a UDP connection to port 1234.
+    netcat -u 192.168.1.128 1234

+to open a UDP connection to port 1234.
 Any text entered into netcat will be echoed back after pressing enter.

+It is also possible to use hping to test the design by running

+    hping 192.168.1.128 -2 -p 1234 -d 1024